-Phase 1: Summer I (June 1- July 12, 2021)
+Phase 1: Summer I (June 1-July 12, 2021)

-During this time, many classes will remain online.
-Priorities for this phase include the return of positions that are needed on campus for campus safety or campus operations, or some jobs that cannot be effectively completed from home and are critical to ongoing operations.
+During this time, many classes will remain online while all University offices reopen with normal business hours and low-density staffing.
+Priorities for this phase include the return of positions that are needed on campus for campus safety or operations, or some jobs that cannot be effectively completed remotely and are critical to ongoing operations.